yakushev85/ml-network/README.md

 # Description

 Simple implementation of a neural network using C++.
-Learning using BackPropagation alhorithm.

 # Build